GTFOBins/GTFOBins.github.io/_gtfobins/rvim.md

 ---
-description: 'From the manual: with rvim "It will not be possible to start shell commands".'
 functions:
   shell:
+    - description: This requires that rvim is compiled with Python support.
-    - code: rvim -c ':py import os;os.system("sh")'
+      code: rvim -c ':py import os;os.system("sh")'
   file-write:
+    - description: This requires that rvim is compiled with Python support.
-    - code: |
+      code: |
         rvim file_to_write
         iDATA
         ^[